Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Introduction

-Most existing works~\cite{sauder2019self, xie2020pointcontrast} focus on designing the pretext task by exploring the spatial characteristics of the single point cloud, which does not solve the problem of data limitation in current open-source datasets~\cite{wu20153d, yi2016scalable}.
-In contrast, to address the data limitation, we design a potential solution to process two point clouds via mixing, without requiring any other steps, such as projection.
-Benefiting from the batch training of deeply-learned models, each point cloud can be mixed with a large number of point clouds during the whole training process.
+Most existing works~\cite{sauder2019self, xie2020pointcontrast} focus on designing pretext tasks by exploring the spatial characteristics of the single point cloud, which does not solve the problem of data limitation in current open-source datasets~\cite{wu20153d, yi2016scalable}.
+To address this limitation, we introduce a simple solution Mixing to combine two point clouds as a new mixed point cloud.
+Benefiting from the batch training of deeply-learned models, each point cloud can be mixed with a large number of point clouds during the whole training process to enlarge the training data pool.
 The proposed approach is memory and resource-efficient, which can directly process point clouds in a single pass.
-Compared with texture, which is important in 2D images, shape is a more important feature of the point cloud.
-We further propose a novel self-supervised task, Mixing and Disentangling (\textbf{MD}) in point clouds.
-The human can easily figure out the two 3D models, \ie, chair and airplane, in the mixed point cloud, according to the prior knowledge on shape (see Figure~\ref{fig:Figure1}).
-As the name implies, our intuition underpinning the proposed \textbf{MD} is encouraging the neural network to learn similar knowledge, \ie, shape-aware features, and such knowledge can be easily transferred to different classification and segmentation tasks.
-As shown in Figure~\ref{fig:overview}, the pretext task of self-supervised learning is designed to separate the original point cloud from the mixed point cloud.
-In particular, the mixing means that the half points of two point clouds are mixed to obtain a new point cloud.
-The new point cloud contains the same number of points as the original point cloud.
-On the other hand, disentangling means separating the input point clouds from the mixed point cloud.
-The separating process demands the model to mine the key points of both two original point clouds from the mixed point cloud.
-This challenging task motivates the model to learn shape-related visual knowledge.
+Compared with texture, which is important in 2D images, shape information is critical for point cloud representation.
+The human can easily figure out the two 3D models, \ie, chair and airplane, in mixed point clouds, according to the prior knowledge of shape (see Fig.~\ref{fig:Fig.1}).
+Inspired by the work on 2D clothes changing~\cite{zheng2019joint}, we propose a novel self-supervised task, Mixing and Disentangling (\textbf{MD}) for point clouds.
+As the name implies, our intuition underpinning the proposed \textbf{MD} is encouraging the network to mine geometric knowledge, \ie, shape-aware features, and such knowledge can be easily transferred to various tasks.
+As shown in Fig.~\ref{fig:overview}, the pretext task of self-supervised learning is designed to separate original point clouds from the mixed one.
+Given two input point clouds A of $N$ points and B of $N$ points, the mixing progress outputs mixed point cloud C of $N$ points sampled from A and B. In particular, we adopt a random sampling strategy in each input point cloud and select $\frac{N}{2}$ points in A and B respectively.
+After the sampling stage, we concatenate 2 sampled $\frac{N}{2}$ points together as a new point cloud C with $N$ points, and we also disrupt the indices of these points again to prevent over-fitting the point order.
+The disentangling process demands the model to mine the key points of both two original point clouds from the mixed point cloud.
+The decoder output 2 tensors shape of $N\times3$, and each reconstructs one input point cloud.
+In particular, the decoder disentangles a specified point cloud based on its conditional coordinates shown in Fig.~\ref{fig:2coords} as the decoder input.
+For instance, two generated point clouds shown in Fig.~\ref{fig:overview} demands two decoding process (the model should forward twice while the sum loss of two results backward once), one for the plane, and another for the chair.
+Briefly, our contributions are as follows: \begin{itemize} \item Different from most existing pre-training works on image recognition, there do not exist large-scale datasets like ImageNet~\cite{ILSVRC15} for 3D point cloud pre-training.
+To address this problem, we leverage the mixing process to generate large-scale mixed data for 3D point cloud training;